 - No direct snaps.
 The ball must be snapped in the shotgun formation.

-- Only 1 player may be in motion at the time of the snap and they must be moving parallel or away from the line of scrimmage.
+- Only 1 player may be in motion at the snap of the ball and must be moving parallel or away from the line of scrimmage.

-- No player may cross the line of scrimmage within 5 yards of either end of the four lineman unless the ball is pitched by the quarterback to another offensive player.
+- No defender may cross the line of scrimmage, other than the four defensive linemen, unless the ball is pitched or passed first by the quarterback to another offensive player.

 - BLOCKING RULES:

-- Use of the shoulder to “shoulder block” will be not permitted and will result in an ejection
+d) Use of the shoulder to "shoulder block" will be not permitted and may result in an ejection.

-- Ball carriers may not stiff-arm, slap, strike, or push away a defensive players hands from reaching for their flag belt.
-The ball carrier may not leave their feet to hurdleor run over a player intentionally.
+- Ball carriers may not stiff-arm, slap, strike, or push away a defenders hand from reaching for their flag belt.
+The ball carrier may not leave their feet to hurdle or run over a player intentionally.

-- Defensive rushers may not make contact with the passer but must go for the flag or the pass block.
-They may jump to block a pass but may not leave their feet to hurdle a blockeror tackle an opponent.
-If while going for the pass block the rusher makes contact with the passer it shall be the officials decision as to whether the contact might have beenavoided and which penalty to call.
+- Defensive rushers may not make contact with the passer.
+They may jump to block a pass but may not leave their feet to hurdle a blocker or tackle an opponent.
+If while going for the pass block the rusher makes contact with the passer it shall be the officials decision as to whether the contact might have been avoided and which penalty to call.